schombert/Project-Alice/docs/contributing.md

 1. You will need a full copy of git installed (https://git-scm.com/downloads), as the one that ships with Visual Studio is not sufficient for CMake, for some reason.
 2. Make sure that you have a relatively up-to-date version of the Windows SDK installed (you can update your local version of the Windows SDK through the Visual Studio installer).
-3. Open the project in Visual Studio and let it configure.
+3. Open the project in Visual Studio and let it configure (CMake should run in the output window and download dependencies; this may take some time).
+4. Go look at the "Final Touches" section at the bottom of this page.

 #### Linux (Debian-based distro)